Skip to main content

 For more information, contact llv-exploratory-studies-village@ncsu.edu.

-• Actively learn about cultures around the world through events in the Global Village, around campus, and in North Carolina
+• Actively learn about cultures around the world through events in the Global Village, around campus, in North Carolina.

 Location: Alexander Hall